 Avoid exclamation points!
+Really!!
+Because they’re distracting!!
+Almost as much as CAPITALIZING THINGS!!!
 10 Things that Red-Flag a Newbie Novelist - Anne R. Allen's Blog... with Ruth Harris.
 Beginning novelists are like Tolstoy’s happy families.

 They tend to be remarkably alike.
 Certain mistakes are common to almost all beginners.
 These things aren’t necessarily wrong, but they are difficult to do well—and get in the way of smooth storytelling They also make it easy for professionals—and a lot of readers—to spot the unseasoned newbie.
+When I worked as an editor, I ran into the same problems in nearly every new novelist’s work—the very things I did when I was starting out.
 Kurt Vonnegut graphed the world’s most popular stories.
 This post comes via Know More, Wonkblog's social media site.

 7 Fatal Flaws That Told Me My Novel Wasn’t Ready to Pitch.
 About three years ago I submitted myself—willingly—to the rigorous process of the GrubStreet Novel Incubator Program.